 Spring 2016 Commencement

 JJC celebrated its most recent commencement on Friday, May 13, 2016, with 581 students.
 Ivan Bew was the student speaker, and Margot Underwood was the faculty speaker.

 To learn more about JJC history and how our school came to be the nation's first community college, we suggest "Joliet Junior College 1901 to 2001: A Pictorial History of America's Oldest Public Community College" by Robert Sterling.
 You can check out a copy at the JJC Library or click here.
-Or check out the most recent edition of the JJC Connections Magazine, where many of these photos (and more) were featured.

 What You May Not Know About JJC